WHAT TO DO IN LOCARNO AND ASCONA

 - 3 TOP PLACES TO VISIT IN LOCARNO / ASCONA AND THINGS TO DO

-With 2,300 hours of sunshine per year, Locarno is the town with the warmest climate in Switzerland.
+With 2,300 hours of sunshine per year, Locarno is also the town with the warmest climate in Switzerland.
 So, and while it can get hot in the summer, it is one one the best places to visit in Switzerland and one more reason to visit in spring, fall, and winter.

 Disclaimer: This post may contain affiliate links which means I might earn a small commission when you buy a product/service (at no extra cost to you) after clicking on my link.
 More about it here.

-TRAVEL TIPS FOR LOCARNO + ASCONA
+TRAVEL TIPS FOR LOCARNO AND ASCONA

-Before talking about the best activities, here are some travel tips for your Locarno trip.
+However, before talking about the best activities, here are some travel tips for your Locarno trip.